 Board of Supervisors

 The Board may enter into any contract on behalf of the County or its Departments, subject only to applicable law.
 All Contracts with compensation over $50,000 require approval by the Board.
+All rate contracts require Board approval.
+Addendums to contracts other than amending term dates shall also require Board approval.

 County Purchasing Agent